nomad-coe/nomad/docs/developers.md

 entity it identifies.
 This means either the whole thing or just some properties of said entities.

-- The most common hashes is the `calc_hash` based on mainfile and auxfile contents.
+- The most common hashes is the `entry_hash` based on mainfile and auxfile contents.
 - The `upload_id` is a UUID assigned to the upload on creation.
 It never changes.
 - The `mainfile` is a path within an upload that points to a file identified as parseable.
   This also uniquely identifies an entry within the upload.